liamhauw/luka/README.md

 ## Development

 ### Debug
-Click Run and Debug in the sidebar, and select Windows Debug or macOS Debug.
+Click Run and Debug in the sidebar, and select Windows/macOS Debug/RelWithDebInfo.
 Click Start Debugging or press F5.

 ### Update submodule
 ```shell